amitmerchant1990/electron-markdownify/README.md

 *Or*

-Clone this project, and run
+Clone this repository, and run

 ````
 $> cd PATH-TO-MARKDOWNIFY-DESKTOP-APP